armanriazi/js-all-in-one/src/es6/01-BeforeWeGetStarted/BeforeWeGetStarted.md

 ## What is ECMAScript 6?

-The ECMAScript is the standard or the description of scripting languages such as JavaScript.
+The ECMAScript is the *standard* or the description of **scripting languages such as JavaScript**.
 In other words, JavaScript is one of the implementation of that standard.
-The ECMAScript 6, also known as ES6 and ECMAScript 2015, was the second major revision to JavaScript.
+The ECMAScript 6, also known as **ES6 and ECMAScript 2015**, was the **second major revision to JavaScript.**

 These new features of ECMAScript 6 has to be implemented by the browser that's running on.
 All the browsers might not have full support for the ECMAScript 6 standard, so we should write the codes and run it through the tool called [`babel`](https://babeljs.io/).